opengovfoundation/hr-manual/markdown/manual.md

 # Policy Manual

-Last Updated: YYYY-MM-DD
+Last Updated: 2018-01-08

 ## Our Mission
-To make the process of lawmaking easier, simpler, and more effective.
+We serve those who serve the people in America's legislatures.

 ## Vision
 To serve as a reliable product development partner for legislators who want to make systems of governance more open, accessible, and functional.
 Our products are incrementally built to address meaningful, well-known problems and are focused intently on serving user needs over stakeholder interests.